-Night Owls is a Maternity Nursing Agency that is settings new standards to ensure that it delivers the very best service possible to its clients.
-It has been forged out of a life-time of experience and skills developed by Jan Harrison, who has been a highly respected practitioner in the field of child-care and sleep training for more than 30 years.
+Night Owls is a Maternity Nursing Agency that is setting new standards to ensure that it delivers the very best service possible to its clients.
+It has been forged out of a life-time of experience and skills by Jan Harrison, who has been a highly respected practitioner in the field of child-care (0-7 years) and who has worked as a Maternity Nurse and Sleep Trainer for more than 30 years.

 Did you know:

 - That a Maternity Nurse or Nanny needs no qualifications or training to practise?

 - There is no professional body regulating Childcare providers or monitoring skills and ability.

 - Some Maternity Nurses and Nannies have no insurance, DBS check or Paediatric First Aid training.
 Consequently, they will offer their services at a significantly discounted rate to that normally charged.

 Having worked with a number of agencies in the past Jan had a clear idea of the type of agency she wanted to establish.
 She believed that it should be one that would provide some of the best Maternity Nurses available and at the same time would embrace the highest standards in the delivery of that service.

 Jan knew from her own experience that every parent wants to know that when employing a Maternity Nurse or Nanny, they are leaving their child in safe hands and could be confident regarding any advice they received.
 That is why Night Owls is committed to investing time in the ongoing training, supervision and selection of its Childcare providers.
 As far as we know it is the only agency that requires its Maternity Nurses to sign a commitment to a ‘Code of Conduct’.
 It is upon these key values that Night Owls (UK) Ltd has been established.